YoWEP/yowep_web/README.md

-# YoWEP Website Repository

-Welcome to the repository for the YoWEP (Youth for Environmental and Water Partners) website.
+# YoWEP: Youth for Environmental and Water Partners

-This repository contains the source code and assets for the YoWEP website, aimed at promoting environmental awareness and engaging youth in impactful initiatives.
+Welcome to the official repository for the YoWEP website.
+This repository houses the codebase and content for the YoWEP platform, dedicated to environmental and water-related initiatives.

 ## Features

-The YoWEP website includes the following sections and features:

 ### Home
 - Introduction to YoWEP